cloudfoundry/eirini/README.md

 _But there's more!_

 Cube exports staged CF images as docker images.
-So you can schedule them however you'd like.
-AND it gives you the nice integrated `cf push` flow, mapped directly to kube deployments.
-In other words it decouples buildpack staging and stateless multitenant app running.
+So you can schedule them however you'd like. *And separately* it gives you the nice integrated `cf push` flow, with CF Apps mapped directly to kube Deployment objects.
+In other words it decouples buildpack staging and stateless-multitenant-app running.

 _But there's more!_